gasp-xyz/mangata-blog/blog/_posts/2021-10-10-themis-protocol.markdown

 ## Conclusion

-Themis protocol is presented to be a solution for MEV on application-specific blockchains.
+Themis Consensus Extension is presented to be a solution for MEV on application-specific blockchains.
 It is fully implemented by Mangata DEX blockchain, and is suitable for other applications as well.
 The current iteration of the protocol is focusing on the removal of powers causing MEV from any network participant, making them more equal.
 As a result, entire classes of value extraction activities are not possible on the protocol, resulting in fair execution without order fairness and guaranteeing a better price for the users compared to similar applications where value extraction is possible.
 The current design of the protocol is best suited for PoS consensus where the order of entities building the blocks is known in advance, however, it can be adapted to a consensus protocol without this property with reasonable effort.
 This solution should be accounted for in the transaction encryption design of both light clients and wallets.
 At the same time fee estimation algorithms won't be needed.
 In consequence, privacy is enhanced too, because the transaction intent is hidden until it reaches the execution.

-Since Themis protocol is designed for application-specific blockchains, each implementation should consider and analyze MEV opportunities presented in the application and validate measures introduced by the protocol are sufficient to prevent value extraction.
+Since Themis Consensus Extension is designed for application-specific blockchains, each implementation should consider and analyze MEV opportunities presented in the application and validate measures introduced by the protocol are sufficient to prevent value extraction.
 The current design assumes the malicious actors are acting selfishly and with no cooperation with others.
 The next versions will solve detecting and punishing collusions of the minority of participants.
 It is important to note that due to the nature of decentralized consensus byzantine tolerance no protocol can stop and punish malicious collusion if the majority of participants is involved in it.

 This solution has been implemented in the Substrate framework using the Rust programming language, within the AURA consensus and will be connected as a parachain in the Polkadot network.
 You can check the repository here: [https://github.com/mangata-finance/mangata-node](https://github.com/mangata-finance/mangata-node){:target="\_blank"}